Last Updated on by

 To begin, you will need to clear off your work space.
-Remove anything from the countertop and anything items that may be hanging on your walls.
+Remove everything from the countertop and any items that may be hanging on your walls.
 Protect the surrounding area by placing painters paper (or painters plastic) around the edges of your vanity.
 Basically anywhere you don’t want stain/paint to get.

 Run a protective sheet along the edges of the walls to make sure that the rest of your bathroom isn’t affected by your project.
 Don’t forget to cover the floors.
 If you have one, use a tarp because it will be less inclined to tear or rip when you are working on top of it.